tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_types_struct.md

 Two ways of referring to a type shall be considered correct:

+In Type Tree:
+* Reference by absolute path
+* Reference by (leaf) name to a struct definition within the same branch

+In Signal Tree:
+* Reference by absolute path
 * Reference by (leaf) name to a struct definition within a branch with the same name in the type tree.
-* Reference by absolute path
+**Note that the experimental feature supports only absolute path name resolution in the signal tree.**

 Relative paths (e.g. `../Powertrain.SomeStruct`) shall not be supported.
 Structs in parent branches will not be visible, in those cases absolute path needs to be used instead.